The-OpenROAD-Project/OpenROAD-flow-scripts/flow/designs/asap7/mock-array/README.md

-A relatively simple constraint.sdc is adequate for the Element as timing is exported when the Element macro is made and checked at the mock-array-big level.
+A relatively simple constraint.sdc is adequate for the Element as timing is exported when the Element macro is made and checked at the mock-array level.

-Note that a failure on timing at the Element level is not a problem, as long as timing is met at the mock-array-big level.
+Note that a failure on timing at the Element level is not a problem, as long as timing is met at the mock-array level.

 The purpose of the constraint.sdc file at the Element level is to be able to iterate on the Element during development and work on,